-Canada Summer Jobs is a government program that helps employers create summer jobs for young Canadians across the country.
+Canada Summer Jobs is a government program that helps employers create jobs for young Canadians across the country.

 What’s in it for you:

 - Full-time or part-time work in Canada, for a minimum of 6 weeks between April 2021 and February 2022.

 - Support for learning and skills development.